hpaluch-pil/bindgen-tutor/README.md

 **WARNING!**

-Bindgen and its compoonents are heavily dependent on specific Rust versions.
+Bindgen and its components are heavily dependent on specific Rust versions.
 Here are versions installed on my Debian 11:

 ```bash